camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03ba-process-instance-modification.html.md

   .execute();
 ```

 This command first starts execution before the activity *Accept Loan Application* until a wait state - the creation of the user task in this case - is reached.
 After that, it cancels the running instance of the activity *Decline Loan Application*.
-In the worker's task list, the task *Decline* task has been removed and an *Accept* task has appeared.
+In the worker's task list, the *Decline* task has been removed and an *Accept* task has appeared.
 The resulting activity instance state is:

 ```
 ProcessInstance